 - Error Reduction & Debugging: With rapid prototype releases throughout a project, it’s way more possible that errors are each discovered (and later on squashed) so much earlier in the development cycle than with a typical waterfall approach.

-Pros of rapid Application Development
+Pros of Rapid Application Development

-While there are variety of advantages to using a rapid application development methodology, we’ve highlighted one or two of the foremost crucial once considering whether or not RAD is that the right alternative for your next project.
+While there are a variety of advantages to using a rapid application development methodology, we’ve highlighted one or two of the foremost crucial once considering whether or not RAD is that the right alternative for your next project.

 - Measurable Progress: With frequent iterations, components, and prototypes returning down the pipe, progress on the general project, further as lesser segments, are often simply measured and evaluated to take care of schedules and budgets.